Prevent Ransomware with Cybersecurity Monitoring

 Ransomware and other cyberattacks routinely take advantage of misconfigurations in cloud and IT systems and accounts.
 Tools that enable continuous, automated cybersecurity monitoring help close those gaps and strengthen overall attack surface risk management

-With authorities cracking down on cybercriminals, organisations refusing to pay cyber ransoms, and media stories touting ransomware’s decline, it could seem like the threat of ransomware is diminished.
+With authorities cracking down on cybercriminals, organizations refusing to pay cyber ransoms, and media stories touting ransomware’s decline, it could seem like the threat of ransomware is diminished.
 But the truth is these changing dynamics are simply driving bad actors to adopt new extortion models and lock onto new targets such as data and systems in the cloud.

 As they do, they will continue to seek out and exploit misconfigurations in cloud and IT assets, making it ‘cyber essential’ for enterprises to ensure their systems are configured properly.
-Given the sheer number of configurations that need to be set and maintained across the average enterprise—both on-premises and off, in physical and virtual devices alike— organisations need automated, continuous cybersecurity monitoring tools to assess the status of their IT ecosystems in real time.
+Given the sheer number of configurations that need to be set and maintained across the average enterprise—both on-premises and off, in physical and virtual devices alike— organizations need automated, continuous cybersecurity monitoring tools to assess the status of their IT ecosystems in real time.

 What requires cybersecurity monitoring?